Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 ---
 layout: distill
 title: "Learning to maximize rewards via reaching goals"
 description: "Goal-conditioned reinforcement learning learns to reach goals instead of optimizing hand-crafted rewards.
-Despite its popularity, goal-conditioned reinforcement learning is often categorized as a special reinforcement learning problem by the community.
-In this post, we aim to build a direct conversion from any reward-maximization reinforcement learning problem to a goal-conditioned reinforcement learning problem, additionally drawing connections with the stochastic shortest path framework.
-Our conversion provides a new perspective to understand the reinforcement learning problem: <i>maximizing rewards is equivalent to reaching some goals</i>."
+Despite its popularity, the community often categorizes goal-conditioned reinforcement learning as a special case of reinforcement learning.
+In this post, we aim to build a direct conversion from any reward-maximization reinforcement learning problem to a goal-conditioned reinforcement learning problem, and to draw connections with the stochastic shortest path framework.
+Our conversion provides a new perspective on the reinforcement learning problem: <i>maximizing rewards is equivalent to reaching some goals</i>."

 date: 2026-04-27
 future: true